 The Authority faced an unprecedented financial challenge over the period 2011/12 - 2019/20 as the Government implemented an austerity plan in an attempt to reduce national debt.
-A significant element of the plan was to reduce the level of Government funding for local government (this includes fire and rescue authorities).
+A significant element of the Government's plan was to reduce the level of funding for local government (including fire and rescue authorities).
 As the Authority had a relatively low council tax base, it was more reliant upon Government grant funding to support its revenue budget and therefore suffered a more proportionate financial loss than almost every other fire and rescue authority in the country.
 The cumulative percentage reduction in Government revenue support for the Authority between 2011/12 and 2019/20 equated to a 33% cash reduction or approximately 50% in real terms.
 The impact on the Authority's revenue budget was significant, in 2010/11 the budget was £73.3m, if this was uplifted to 2019/20 prices it would equate to approximately £85m, in reality the 2019/20 budget at £60.3m is 29% lower in real terms.
 This scale of cuts meant unavoidable reductions in the front line operational services over this period.
+The impact of the required savings over the 2011/12 - 2019/20 period on staffing, fire appliances & fire stations has already been outlined.